Balancing Work and Size with Bounded Buffers: Buffer Management with SRPT-based Priorities

-In a later section we show how our bounds can be refined to show a better upper bound on the competitive ratio for the case of sufficiently large buffers.

-In what follows we assume that $OPT$ never preempts packets.
-Surely, such an optimal solution exists since one can consider the whole input being available to $OPT$ a priori.
-Thus, any packets accepted by $OPT$ are transmitted.
-Our analysis will be based on describing a mapping of packets in $OPT$'s buffer to packets transmitted by $\PO$, such that every packet $q$ transmitted by $\PO$ has at most $4L-2$ bytes of $OPT$ associated with it.
-To facilitate the exposition we describe packet processing as if packets arrive individually and sequentially one at a time, though more than one packet might arrive at a single time step $t$.
-The mapping will be dynamically updated for each packet arrival and for each packet transmission, in both $OPT$ and $\PO$.
+In what follows we assume that $\OPT$ never pushes out packets.
+Such an optimal solution exists since one can consider the whole input being available to $\OPT$ a priori.
+Thus, all packets accepted by $\OPT$ are transmitted.
+Our analysis will be based on describing a mapping of packets in $\OPT$'s buffer to packets transmitted by $\PO$, such that every packet $q$ transmitted by $\PO$ has at most $4L-2$ bytes of $\OPT$ associated with it.
+To facilitate the exposition we describe packet processing as if packets arrive individually and sequentially one at a time, although in reality more than one packet might arrive at a single time step $t$.
+The mapping will be dynamically updated for each packet arrival and for each packet transmission, in both $\OPT$ and $\PO$.

-\paragraph{Mapping routine.} During the transmission phase we distinguish between the three following cases: \begin{enumerate} \item [T0] If both $OPT$ and $\PO$ do not transmit then the mapping remains unchanged. \item [T1] If $\PO$ transmits a packet $q$ then we remove its mapped image in $OPT$'s buffer from future consideration in the mapping.
-The subset of these $OPT$ packets or bytes that stays in $OPT$ buffer at the end of transmission phase are called of type 1. \item [T2] If $OPT$ transmits a packet $p$ but its mapped packet $q$ in $\PO$ is not transmitted then $p$ is termed a packet of type 2.
-(We will show next that this case never occurs). \end{enumerate}
+\paragraph{Mapping routine.} During the transmission phase we distinguish between three cases: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,listparindent=0pt,itemindent=0pt] \item [\bf T0] If both $\OPT$ and $\PO$ do not transmit then the mapping remains unchanged. \item [\bf T1] If $\PO$ transmits a packet $q$ then we remove its mapped image in $\OPT$'s buffer from future consideration in the mapping.
+The subset of these $\OPT$ packets or bytes that stay in $\OPT$ buffer at the end of transmission phase are called of type 1. \item [\bf T2] If $\OPT$ transmits a packet $p$ but its mapped packet $q$ in $\PO$ is not transmitted then $p$ is termed a packet of type 2.
+(We will show next that this case never occurs). \end{itemize}

-At time $t$, denote by $M^O_t$ the ordered set of residual pass values for all non-type 1 $OPT$ packets.
+At time $t$, denote by $M^O_t$ the ordered set of residual pass values for all non-type 1 $\OPT$ packets.
 All $M^O_t$ values are grouped into blocks in the following way.
 A block is a minimal subset of consecutive $M^O_t$ values starting from the lowest position that is not covered by any previous block, such that the overall length of the packets associated with the block is at least $L$.
-A minimal value in each block is called a block {\em representative}.
+The minimal value in each block is called a block {\em representative}.
 Denote by $R_t$ an ordered set of representatives at time $t$.
 In addition we denote by $M^P_t$ an ordered set of processing cycles values of packets in $\PO$'s buffer at time $t$.

 After the arrival at time $t$ of a packet $p$ we distinguish between the following cases: